 The Engagement Welcome Mat

-While the lowering of hurdles to switching is raising eyebrows for health plans, any investment in shoring up member retention has a big potential payoff.
+While the lower barriers to plan switching is raising eyebrows for payers, any investment to bolster member retention has a significant potential payoff.
 According to Bain & Company, a 5% increase in customer retention produces more than a 25% increase in profit.

-With such potential gains at stake, promptly establishing and then continually reinforcing a good impression with new enrollees is more crucial than ever.
+With considerable potential gains at stake, promptly establishing and continually reinforcing a good impression with new enrollees is more crucial than ever.

 The current focus on member engagement is a positive step toward building relationships that promote retention.
 Recent research from McKinsey on healthcare consumerism found that, “Consumer engagement has become increasingly important for all healthcare industry stakeholders.
 Both payers and providers are now evaluated through rating systems that incorporate customer satisfaction, giving them a strong incentive to enhance the consumer experience.”

 Engagement and retention work together as a self-reinforcing cycle.
-Satisfying experiences that increase plan trust and loyalty encourage reenrollment, which provides more opportunities for positive experiences, and round and round.
-But before this cycle can begin, a first enrollment must be successfully accomplished.
-That requires thoughtful and personalized member onboarding.
+Satisfying experiences that increase plan trust and loyalty encourage re-enrollment, which provides more opportunities for positive experiences, and round and round.
+But before this cycle can begin, the initial enrollment must be successfully completed.
+And that requires thoughtful and personalized member onboarding.

 All Aboard

-Once the selection of a plan has been made, and enrollment accomplished, the first contacts between a health plan and the new member will set the tone for the rest of the relationship—positively or negatively.
-Healthcare Financial Management Association (HFMA) calls this the “golden hour” of onboarding; “One of the most powerful lessons health plans have learned is that the ability to engage quickly and effectively with new members is a critical factor for a plan’s success.
-There is a crucial window of opportunity when new members join a plan.”
+Following selection and enrollment, the first interaction between a health plan and a new member will set the tone for the rest of their relationship—positively or negatively.
+The Healthcare Financial Management Association (HFMA) calls this the “golden hour” of onboarding—the crucial window of opportunity when new members join a plan.
+The ability to engage quickly and effectively with new members during this window is critical for a plan’s success.

 For most payers, the health insurance ID card is their first ambassador through the door.
 Even a 2×3 inch card and accompanying letter offers plans an opportunity to make that positive first impression and deliver a first success for the member.
 One of the keys to accomplishing that first success is personalization.